 By a clever deception, by appearing to be unconcerned, Zhuge Liang convinces his opponents that he is invulnerable, when, in fact, he could have been captured easily.

 These kinds of stories are the ones that become characteristic of the Three Kingdoms period.
-They are written down, there is poetry about them, and they become the subject of plays and operas.
+They are written down, and over time, poetry is written about them and they become the subject of plays and operas.

 There is a great romance novel called The Romance of the Three Kingdoms that evolves over the centuries and becomes one of the great bestsellers.
 If you spend time in China today and turn on any TV show on any night on any channel, you are likely to see dramatizations of stories of the Three Kingdoms.